- Chart

 Overview

-The Schwab Fundamental U.S. Small Company Index ETF (SCHA) is designed to track the performance of the Dow Jones U.S. Small Cap Total Stock Market Index.
-It focuses on U.S. small-capitalization companies, offering broad diversification across various sectors.
-The investment strategy is passive, aiming to replicate the holdings of its benchmark index.
+The Schwab Fundamental U.S. Small Company Index ETF (SWSS) seeks to track the performance of the Dow Jones U.S. Small-Cap Total Stock Market Index.
+It focuses on U.S. small-capitalization companies, aiming for broad diversification across various sectors.
+The investment strategy is passive, replicating the index's holdings and methodology.

 Reputation and Reliability

-Charles Schwab Investment Management, Inc. is a reputable and established firm in the financial services industry, known for its low-cost investment products and strong client focus.
+Charles Schwab Investment Management, Inc. is a well-established and reputable financial services provider known for its low-cost investment products and extensive client services.
+It has a strong track record in the ETF market.

 Management Expertise